Doohwancho/repo_compare/readme.md

 > A. because you've done 30 projects while he did 300 projects.

 > A. because you toyed around with js stuff while he's built engine from scratch with cpp

+> A. and yes, I'm talking to myself.